azufre/REACT-TECH-TEST/README.md

 # React tech test

 This short test will test your knowledge of React, git and async javascript.
+Spend no more than 45 minutes on it.

 Your job is to fix the following issues: